PowerLedger/powr/docs/src/running-validator/validator-reqs.md

     IOPS, this is not recommended
   - The Samsung 970 and 980 Pro series SSDs are popular with the validator community
 - GPUs
-  - Not necessary at this time
+  - Not strictly necessary at this time
-  - Operators in the validator community do no use GPUs currently
+  - Motherboard and power supply speced to add one or more high-end GPUs in the future suggested

 ### RPC Node Recommendations
 The [hardware recommendations](#hardware-recommendations) above should be considered bare minimums if the validator is intended to be employed as an RPC node.
 To provide full functionality and improved reliability, the following adjustments should be